johnardavies/Misc-/Useful_functions.md

 **FLOOR(number)** \
 The FLOOR() function returns the largest integer value smaller than or equal to the number it has input

+**GRANT** \
+GRANT command gives specific privileges on a database object to one or more roles.

+**LEAST(variable)** \
+Returns the smallest value.
+If there is a NULL value in the variable this will be returned

 **RANK() OVER (PARTITION BY partition_expression) ORDER BY sort_expression [ASC|DSC]** \
 Creates a rank variable for a given variable e.g. 1,2,3,4 etc specified by the sort_expression if partition is not specified then the partition is each row, otherwise the ranking is applied within the categories specified by partition_expression.